DevExpress/devextreme-demos/JSDemos/Demos/Charts/StandardBar/description.md

    Assign an approproate field name to the [argumentField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#argumentField) and [valueField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#valueField) properties if you want to bind a series to data directly.

-  Alternatively, you can [use a series template](/Documentation/Guide/UI_Components/Chart/Data_Binding/Bind_Series_to_Data/#Using_a_Series_Template) to bind series to data, if a data source field contains names for series.
+  Alternatively, you can [use a series template](/Documentation/Guide/UI_Components/Chart/Data_Binding/Bind_Series_to_Data/#Using_a_Series_Template) to bind series to data if a data source field contains names for series.

 - The [barWidth](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#barWidth) property (optional) to specify individual series' bar width